RCOSDP/weko/docs/developersguide/tutorial/cookiecutter.rst

 Bootstrapping with cookiecutter
 ===============================

-Invenio 3 has a tool to create a module from scratch, which allows you to have all the files needed for your new module.
+WEKO3 3 has a tool to create a module from scratch, which allows you to have all the files needed for your new module.
 It is a template for Cookiecutter.

 First, you need to install Cookiecutter, which is available on PyPI (the ``-U`` option will upgrade it if it is already installed):